SqrTT/prophet/readme.md

 (press F1 and select command)

+> Note: the extension relies on the `.project` files to detect cartridge so it must not be added to `files.exclude`

 #### Other configuration

 * `extension.prophet.cartridges.path` - List of cartridges separated by colon.
 Allows quick open don't ask a user to choose the file.
 Automatically open file that match first cartridge in list.